Mx-CrystalJ/dean-crystal/README.md

 [Home Page](/documentation/images/features/order_tracking_admin.png).

 ### Manual Testing features

-Test all your features, you can use the same approach
+Test all your features, you can use the same approach.

 | Feature | Action | Status |
 |:-------:|:--------| :--------|
 | description | user steps | &check; |